 Comments (delimited as well as rest-of-line) are not translated.
-Only literal strings and concatenations of literals strings are translated.
+Only constructs given entirely by one or more concatenated string literals are translated, using nothing but the operator + for concatenation.
 In order to have parameter values as part of the texts the special substitution syntax is preferable (see section 18.6.5.5 and section 18.2.2.4), and translators need to be aware of these substrings in order to make good translations.